Jelena Witch Hazel

 Hamamelis x intermedia 'Jelena'Item #3923 USDA Hardiness Zone: 5 - 8

 Rich coppery-orange flowers on this unusual shrub add blazing color to the winter landscape.
-Flowers with wavy, strap-like petals appear on the bare branches.
+Dense clusters of flowers with wavy, strap-like petals blanket the bare branches of the dramatic, spreading form.
 Plant near entries and patios, where their sweet fragrance can be enjoyed.
 Deciduous.

-- OverviewLight Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Large, spreading shrub to 15 to 20 ft. tall, 10 to 15 ft. wide.
+- OverviewLight Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Reaches 15 to 20 ft. tall, 10 to 15 ft. wide.

 - History & LoreHistory:The ancestors of this modern hybrid are both from Asia.
 One parent is the highly variable H. japonica, collected and classified by Von Siebold and introduced by the English nursery firm of Vietch and Sons.
 The other parent, H. mollis, is native to China and collected by Charles Maries in the district of Kukiang in 1879 while working for Veitch.
 The plant was not officially classified as x Hamamelis until the turn of the century when this new line of Asian witch hazels, not the native Hamamelis, were brought into American Gardens.Lore:The American witch hazels were so named because they were used as dowsing rods by colonials who could not obtain the wood of their English hazel in the New World for that purpose.
 All species contain high tannin content and have been a part of the cosmetic industry as an old fashioned astringent known as witch hazel.
 Native Americans used it in dozens of remedies and as a valuable coagulant.